 A process whereby the Immigration Judge allows the immigrant to return to his or her country on their own and does not order the removal of the person.

 Please visit our Special Immigrant Juvenile Status page for more information.

 Please visit our Asylum for more information.

 A deportation defense is a serious case that requires professional assistance.
-Contact the deportation defense attorneys of the Rivera Julka Law Group of Bay Shore, New York using the form below to request a free consultation.
+Contact the deportation defense attorneys of the Rivera Julka Law Group of Bay Shore, New York using the form below to request a consultation.